Nikolay-Lysenko/presentations/README.md

 ### How to run these notebooks locally?
 Of course, you can modify notebooks from the repository, play with them, tune some parameters, and change experiments' settings.

-To create an isolated virtual environment, install all necessary packages into it, and create Jupyter kernel with this environment, run below commands from your terminal (they work on Linux and, probably, on other operating systems).
+To create an isolated virtual environment, to install all necessary packages into it, and to create Jupyter kernel with this environment, run below commands from your terminal (they work on Linux and, probably, on other operating systems).
 ```
 cd path/to/your/destination
 git clone https://github.com/Nikolay-Lysenko/presentations